Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which activity contributes to the 'where are we now?' step of the 'continual improvement' model?
+### Which activity contributes to the 'where are we now?' step of the Continual Improvement model?

 - [ ] Executing improvement actions.
 - [x] Performing baseline assessments.